ACLS Certification - Official Site | Powered by CPR.com

 Between 15 and 20 mcg/kg/min, dopamine stimulates alpha receptors, producing alpha effects.

-Dopamine is the second drug of choice in the bradycardia algorithm if atropine is ineffective.
+Dopamine is the second drug of choice in the ACLS bradycardia algorithm if atropine is ineffective.
 Remember, if you’re administering dopamine to raise the heart rate, you want those beta effects which occur somewhere between 5 and 10 mcg/kg/min.

 Past that, you’ll move into alpha vasopressor effects, which may not raise the heart rate, especially in bradycardic patients because the problem is low heart rate.
 You’ll also find dopamine in any algorithm where hypotension is a factor.